laradock/laradock/DOCUMENTATION/content/documentation/index.md

 <br>
 <a name="Magento-2-authentication-credentials"></a>
-## Add authentication credential for Magento 2
+## Add authentication for Magento

+> Adding authentication credentials for Magento 2.

 1 - Open the `.env` file